bmohan776/PythonTutorial/README.md

 `cd encryption_and_decryption`
 Create the new function using:
 `func new`

 At the prompt, choose HTTP trigger.
 Then name the function encrypt.

+Encrypting Input
+Open the file encrypt/__init__.py.
+You should see boilerplate code for an HTTP trigger function.
+This function will take name as a parameter and return "Hello name!".
+Let's add code at the bottom of this file that will instead encrypt the name using a random set of token bytes.